 Mansion House

-Full condition survey for this important London landmark
+Conservation Management Plan and ongoing conservation work for this important London landmark

 This key civic landmark, designed in the Palladian style by George Dance the Elder and completed in 1752, occupies a complete city block in the heart of the Square Mile and is Grade 1 Listed.
 Built as the official home and offices of the annually elected Lord Mayor of London, the building also provides a civic setting for state banquets, conferences, livery activity and business meetings.